-- Patients are informed about the Patient Record Flags and the right to request to amend/appeal flag placement and that the Chief of Staff or designee approves Orders of Behavioral Restriction. - All employees receive Level 1 Prevention and Management of Disruptive Behavior training and additional training as required for their assigned risk area within 90 days of hire and that the training is documented in employee training records.
+- The Disruptive Behavior Committee maintains meeting minutes and a record of attendance for key committee members. - Employees consistently use the disruptive behavior reporting and tracking system. - Clinicians inform patients about the right to request to amend/appeal Patient Record Flag placement. - The Chief of Staff or designee approves Orders of Behavioral Restriction. - All employees receive Level 1 Prevention and Management of Disruptive Behavior training and additional training as required for their assigned risk area within 90 days of hire and that the training is documented in employee training records.